keboola/developers-docs/cli/structure/index.md

 ## Configurations

-The directory of each configuration contains `config.json` with parameters specific for each component, `description.md` where you can write description formatted in [Markdown](https://www.markdownguide.org/) and `meta.json` containing the name of the configuration.
+The directory of each configuration contains `config.json` with parameters specific for each component, `description.md`, where you can write a description formatted in [Markdown](https://www.markdownguide.org/) and `meta.json` containing the name of the configuration.

 Example of `config.json` for Generic Extractor: